 The most obvious sign of megaesophagus is regurgitation.
-This is different from vomiting because regurgitation is a passive occurrence meaning there is no active effort by the body to expel the contents from the esophagus or stomach.
-Regurgitated food and liquid seems to fall out of a dog's mouth whereas vomiting includes wretching and gagging.
+This is different from vomiting because regurgitation is a passive occurrence, meaning there is no active effort by the body to expel the contents from the esophagus or stomach.
+Regurgitated food and liquid seems to fall out of a dog's mouth, whereas vomiting includes retching and gagging.
 Dogs that try to eat or drink will regurgitate food almost immediately if gravity allows it.
-This of course causes great difficulty in keeping food or liquids down so swallowing can be impossible.
+This of course causes great difficulty in keeping food or liquids down, so swallowing can be impossible.
 Weight loss and muscle loss are a result of a dog with megaesophagus being unable to get necessary nutrients from food since most food is regurgitated and swallowing is difficult.
 Bad breath is also common because of the retained food in the esophagus and regular regurgitation.

 Rapid breathing can occur if a dog aspirates its food.
 Aspiration is the result of food or liquid going down the airway instead of the esophagus.
 When a dog regurgitates, some food or water can go down the trachea instead of the esophagus and make it difficult to breathe and even cause aspiration pneumonia.

 Causes of Megaesophagus in Dogs

 Megaesophagus can either be congenital or acquired.
 Dogs that are born with megaesophagus have the congenital form of the disease.
 It is usually noted by 12 weeks of age in puppies as they are nursing or being bottle-fed.

 - Myasthenia gravis: This is a disease that affects the nervous system, including the nerves that affect the esophagus.

 - Trauma: Any type of injury to the esophagus or nerves that affect the normal function of the esophagus can result in megaesophagus.
 This includes an obstruction, foreign body, some toxin ingestions, inflammation, excessive vomiting, and other injuries to the esophageal muscle.

 - Hypothyroidism: This disease affecting the thyroid gland can affect the esophagus muscle.

 - Addison's disease: This disease affecting the adrenal gland of a dog can affect the muscle in the esophagus due to the lack of cortisol in the body.